Vinay07k/Dijkstras_algorithm/README.md

 This program has all the details on:
 -how to build a graph in C++
 -how to use several data structures such as queue(priority_queue), map, vectors and list.
--Finally perfrom the task of finding the shortest path using dijkstras algorithm in C++
+-Finally perfrom the task of finding the shortest path using dijkstras algorithm in C++.